alexalemi/pychebfun/README.md

 Tutorial
 --------

-A tutorial ipython notebook is included in the docs/ folder
+A set of tutorial ipython notebooks are included in the `docs/` folder, to run in their full glory

+    cd docs/
+    ipython notebook --pylab=inline

+Note that you need a relatively new version of ipython

 ToDo